dankamongmen/notcurses/USAGE.md

 // RGB is used if neither default terminal colors nor palette indexing are in
 // play, and fully supports all transparency options. typedef struct cell {
-  // These 32 bits are either a single-byte, single-character grapheme cluster
-  // (values 0--0x7f), or an offset into a per-ncplane attached pool of
+  // These 32 bits, together with the associated plane's associated egcpool,
+  // completely define this cell's EGC.
+Unless the EGC requires more than four
+  // bytes to encode as UTF-8, it will be inlined here.
+If more than four bytes
+  // are required, it will be spilled into the egcpool.
+In either case, there's
+  // a NUL-terminated string available without copying, because (1) the egcpool
+  // is all NUL-terminated sequences and (2) the fifth byte of this struct (the
+  // gcluster_backstop field, see below) is guaranteed to be zero, as are any
+  // unused bytes in gcluster.
+  //
+  // A spilled EGC is indicated by the value 0x01XXXXXX.
+This cannot alias a
+  // true supra-ASCII EGC, because UTF-8 only encodes bytes <= 0x80 when they
+  // are single-byte ASCII-derived values.
+The XXXXXX is interpreted as a 24-bit
+  // index into the egcpool.
+These pools may thus be up to 16MB.
+  //
+  // The cost of this scheme is that the character 0x01 (SOH) cannot be encoded
+  // in a cell, which is absolutely fine because what 70s horseshit is SOH?
+It
-  // varying-length UTF-8 grapheme clusters.
-This pool may thus be up to 16MB. uint32_t gcluster;          // 4B -> 4B
+  // must not be allowed through the API, or havoc will result. uint32_t gcluster;          // 4B → 4B
-  // NCSTYLE_* attributes (16 bits) + 8 foreground palette index bits + 8
-  // background palette index bits. palette index bits are used only if the
-  // corresponding default color bit *is not* set, and the corresponding
-  // palette index bit *is* set. uint32_t attrword;          // + 4B -> 8B
+  uint8_t gcluster_backstop;  // 1B → 5B (8 bits of zero)
+  uint8_t reserved;           // 1B → 6B (8 reserved bits, ought be zero)
+  uint16_t stylemask;         // 2B → 8B (16 bits of NCSTYLE_* attributes)
   // (channels & 0x8000000000000000ull): part of a wide glyph
   // (channels & 0x4000000000000000ull): foreground is *not* "default color"
   // (channels & 0x3000000000000000ull): foreground alpha (2 bits)
   // (channels & 0x0800000000000000ull): foreground uses palette index
+  // (channels & 0x0400000000000000ull): glyph is entirely foreground
-  // (channels & 0x0700000000000000ull): reserved, must be 0
+  // (channels & 0x0300000000000000ull): reserved, must be 0
   // (channels & 0x00ffffff00000000ull): foreground in 3x8 RGB (rrggbb)
   // (channels & 0x0000000080000000ull): reserved, must be 0
   // (channels & 0x0000000040000000ull): background is *not* "default color"